Jiacheng-Liu-97/UWB_Select/md_pages/report.md

  1. **Decawave DWM 1001 units:** We use the Decawave MDEK1001 Development Kit as our positioning tool.
 The Kit includes 12 RTLS units (DWM1001)  and we use several of the DWM1001 to be anchors and use 1 RTLS unit to be a tag.
 This system will measure the distance of all anchors to this specific tag.
  2. **J-Link driver & Terminal in Mac OS/Android App:** The J-Link is a driver to make DWM1001 can be configured on the computer.
 Terminal/Android App is the interface to configure the basic information of tag and anchors.
 The basic information includes the initial position of anchors, UWB states, and update rate.
  3. **Arduino Nano 33 BLE sense:** We use Arduino to communicate with DWM1001 through the serial port to obtain the real-time position information of the anchors.
 Then we use Arduino to perform calculations to determine our choice in order to turn on or off the corresponding LEDs.
- 4. **Breadboard & LEDs:** the function of the breadboard and LED is to visualize the results of our data analysis and calculations.
+ 4. **LEDs:** the function of the breadboard and LED is to visualize the results of our data analysis and calculations.

    <p align="center">
     <img src="pics/system_overview.png" alt="System_Overview" width="100%" height="100%" />